mrcrow/MRTimer/README.md

     NSTimeInterval interval = [MRTimer timeIntervalFromLastFlag];

-Or jump out of the function and use the observe style:
+Or jump out of the methods and use its observe style:

     - (void)viewDidLoad
     {